Emma Stone: Career

-Early roles (2004–2008)
+Career beginnings (2004–2009)

-Stone made her television debut as Laurie Partridge on the VH1 talent competition reality show In Search of the New Partridge Family (2004).
+When Stone registered for the Screen Actors Guild at age 16, the name "Emily Stone" was already taken, and she briefly went by "Riley Stone".
+She made her television debut as Laurie Partridge on the VH1 talent competition reality show In Search of the New Partridge Family (2004).
 The resulting show, retitled The New Partridge Family (2004), remained an unsold pilot.
-She followed this with a guest appearance in Louis C.K.'s HBO series Lucky Louie.
-She auditioned to star as Claire Bennet in the NBC science fiction drama Heroes (2007) but was unsuccessful and later called this her "rock bottom" experience.
+After guest-starring in the television shows Medium (2005) and Malcolm in the Middle (2006), she decided to change her stage name to "Emma"—chosen in honor of Emma Bunton of the Spice Girls—as she struggled to adapt to the name Riley.
+She next appeared in Louis C.K.'s HBO series Lucky Louie (2006), and unsuccessfully auditioned to star as Claire Bennet in the NBC science fiction drama Heroes (2007), later calling this her "rock bottom" experience.
 In April 2007, she played Violet Trimble in the Fox action drama Drive, but the show was canceled after seven episodes.

 Stone made her feature film debut in Greg Mottola's comedy Superbad (2007), co-starring Michael Cera and Jonah Hill.
 The film tells the story of two high school students who go through a series of comic misadventures after they plan to buy alcohol for a party.
-To play the role of Hill's romantic interest, she dyed her hair red.
-A reviewer for The Hollywood Reporter found her to be "appealing", but felt that her role was poorly written.
+To play Hill's romantic interest, she dyed her hair red.
 Stone has described the experience of acting in her first film as "amazing ... [but] very different than other experiences I've had since then".
 The film was a commercial success, and earned her the Young Hollywood Award for Exciting New Face.

-The following year, Stone starred in the comedy The Rocker (2008) playing Amelia Stone, the "straight face" bass guitarist in a band; she learned to play the bass for the role.
-The actress, who describes herself as "a big smiler and laugher", admitted that she found it difficult playing a character whose personality traits were so different from her own.
-The film, and her performance, received negative reviews from critics and was a commercial failure.
+The next year, Stone starred in the comedy The Rocker (2008) as Amelia Stone, the "straight face" bass guitarist in a band; she learned to play the bass for the role.
+The actress, who has called herself "a big smiler and laugher", said she found it difficult to play a character whose personality was so different from her own.
+The film and her performance received negative reviews from critics and was a commercial failure.
 Her next release, the romantic comedy The House Bunny, performed better at the box office, becoming a moderate commercial success.
 The film saw her play the president of a sorority, and perform a cover version of the Waitresses' 1982 song "I Know What Boys Like".
-Reviews for the film were generally negative, but Stone was praised for her supporting role, with TV Guide's Ken Fox stating she "is well on her way to becoming a star".
+Reviews were generally negative, but Stone was praised, with TV Guide's Ken Fox writing that she "is well on her way to becoming a star".